FortiMatt/FortiOS-Troubleshooting/README.md

    - Info
 4. GUI
    - Debug

-For more information on the alias command [CLICK HERE](https://docs.fortinet.com/document/fortigate/6.0.5/cli-reference/991461/system-alias)

 **Please note that this repo is not publically endorsed/supported by Fortinet.
 I am just a sales engineer trying to make my life easier.**